I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-pslookupthreadbythreadid.md

 ## -remarks
 <p>This routine is available on Windows 2000 and later versions. </p>

 <p>If the call to <b>PsLookupThreadByThreadId</b> is successful, <b>PsLookupThreadByThreadId</b> increases the reference count on the object returned in the <i>Thread</i> parameter.
-Consequently, when a driver has completed using the <i>Thread</i> parameter, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> to dereference the <i>Thread</i> parameter received from the <b>PsLookupThreadByThreadId</b> routine. </p>
+Consequently, when a driver has completed using the <i>Thread</i> parameter, the driver must call <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a> to dereference the <i>Thread</i> parameter received from the <b>PsLookupThreadByThreadId</b> routine. </p>

 <p>The ETHREAD structure is an opaque data structure used internally by the operating system.
 This structure can be passed to other routines to access specific information in this structure.</p>

 <p>A file system filter driver can enumerate active threads by calling <b>PsLookupThreadByThreadId</b> to convert a thread ID to an ETHREAD structure.
 The thread ID is available in the thread create routine.
-A file system filter driver can set a thread notification callback routine using <a href="https://msdn.microsoft.com/library/windows/hardware/ff559954">PsSetCreateThreadNotifyRoutine</a>.
-In the notification callback routine, the file system filter driver can use the passed in <i>ThreadId</i> parameter and call <b>PsLookupThreadByThreadId </b>to locate the ETHREAD structure.</p>

-<p>The <b>PsLookupThreadByThreadId</b> routine contains pageable code. </p>

-<p>This routine is available on Windows 2000 and later versions. </p>

-<p>If the call to <b>PsLookupThreadByThreadId</b> is successful, <b>PsLookupThreadByThreadId</b> increases the reference count on the object returned in the <i>Thread</i> parameter.
-Consequently, when a driver has completed using the <i>Thread</i> parameter, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> to dereference the <i>Thread</i> parameter received from the <b>PsLookupThreadByThreadId</b> routine. </p>

-<p>The ETHREAD structure is an opaque data structure used internally by the operating system.
-This structure can be passed to other routines to access specific information in this structure.</p>

-<p>A file system filter driver can enumerate active threads by calling <b>PsLookupThreadByThreadId</b> to convert a thread ID to an ETHREAD structure.
-The thread ID is available in the thread create routine.
-A file system filter driver can set a thread notification callback routine using <a href="https://msdn.microsoft.com/library/windows/hardware/ff559954">PsSetCreateThreadNotifyRoutine</a>.
+A file system filter driver can set a thread notification callback routine using <a href="..\ntddk\nf-ntddk-pssetcreatethreadnotifyroutine.md">PsSetCreateThreadNotifyRoutine</a>.
 In the notification callback routine, the file system filter driver can use the passed in <i>ThreadId</i> parameter and call <b>PsLookupThreadByThreadId </b>to locate the ETHREAD structure.</p>

 <p>The <b>PsLookupThreadByThreadId</b> routine contains pageable code. </p>